 Typically, you don’t want to flag down other drivers while stuck in the middle of the road.
 Drivers may not be able to react in time and could hit you or your car.
 That said, if another driver has flares or warning triangles to place in the road, then utilize them.
 You might also ask a bystander to walk farther up the side of the road and away from your vehicle to warn other drivers with a flare or a flag.

 While awaiting help, keep calm.
 This is especially important if others are in the car with you.
 If someone is hurt, share that information with 911.
 Never move an injured person unless they are in more danger if they are not moved.
 If there is a wound, apply direct pressure with a cloth or sterile dressing.
 If there is a foreign object in the wound, do not try to remove it.
 If an individual is not breathing and you’re trained in CPR, then begin CPR with compressions.
 Keep performing CPR until a trained responder arrives and takes over.

 As soon as help arrives, your broken-down car will be towed away from the scene.
 If you were in an accident, obtain and record critical information, including the names of other drivers and passengers; license plate numbers; insurance information; the year, make and model of other vehicles; the location of the accident; and the name and badge number of the reporting officer.
 If you have a camera or a smartphone, take pictures of the scene.
 This information will come in handy when filing an insurance claim.

+Check out all the maintenance parts available on NAPA Online or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
 For more information on how to get a broken-down car to safety, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.